How to Produce an Animation: Essential Skills and Tips

 When designing characters for animation, animators need to make each pose of the character distinct and easy to read.
 They need to be creative and make a character that stands out and pulls people into the story.

-Here are some tips for drawing characters for animation.
+Here are some tips for creating characters for animation.

 • Start with basic shapes: When drawing a character, gauge the body structure and balance of each part by making them from simple shapes such as circles, ovals, and rectangles.

-• Simplify facial features: : A good animator can simplify an object or person and convey its essence in a simple shape.
-This gives them more room for expression, as they can, for example, simplify facial features and exaggerated expressions.
+• Simplify facial features: A good animator can simplify an object or person and convey its essence in a simple shape.
+This gives them more room for expression, as they can simplify facial features, exaggerate expressions, and more.
 Watch all kinds of animation and learn the various styles of expression.

 Animation planning and storytelling